esnet/esnet-fpga-library/README.md

 tools/
   Contains useful productivity tools for a structured FPGA design methodology.

-config.mk
-  Sets environment variables.

-paths.mk
-  Describes paths to resources provided by the library.

-LICENSE.md
-  Contains the licensing terms and copyright notice for this repository.

-README.md
-  This README file.

 ```
 **NOTE: See lower level README files for more details.**